purescript/documentation/ecosystem/Editor-and-tool-support.md

 - REPL support
 - Automatic builds
 - Error suggestions and quick-fix actions for missing type signatures, imports, and more
-- Case split for type-driven development
+- Case split and holes for type-driven development

 ### General